-- Recognise and support parents as their child's first and most important educators, and to welcome them into the life of Little Lyndhurst and the Early Years - Ensure all parents are signed up to our online learning journey, Tapestry, where parents are able to log on and see their child's development in real time as soon as they are uploaded

-- Generate confidence and encourage parents to trust their own instincts and judgement regarding their own child - Welcome all parents into Little Lyndhurst or the Reception class as often as we can and be as flexible as possible - Ensure that all parents are aware of the Early Years and Lyndhurst School's policies and procedures.
-A detailed parent handbook will be provided/sent to parents and our policy documents are available on the Lyndhurst School website - Inform parents about Early Years activities and events through weekly emails and the website
+- Recognise and support parents as their child's first and most important educators, and to welcome them into the life of Little Lyndhurst and the Early Years - Ensure all parents are signed up to our online learning journey, Tapestry, where parents are able to log on and see their child's development in real time as soon as they are uploaded - Generate confidence and encourage parents to trust their own instincts and judgement regarding their own child - Welcome all parents into Little Lyndhurst or the Reception class as often as we can and be as flexible as possible - Ensure that all parents are aware of the Early Years and Lyndhurst School's policies and procedures.
+A detailed parent handbook will be provided/sent to parents and our policy documents are available on the Lyndhurst School website - Liaise and update parents/carers regularly about the development of their child's self-help skills with regards to dressing/undressing and using the toilet - Maintain regular contact with parents to help us to build a secure and beneficial working relationship for their children - Support parents in their own continuing education and personal development and inform them of relevant conferences, workshops and training - Create opportunities for parents to talk to other adults in a secure and supportive environment through activities such as information sessions and events organised by the Friends of Lyndhurst - Inform parents about Early Years activities and events through weekly emails and the website if applicable - Ensure it is clear the contact for the given child where the parent can contact if necessary for an update on their progress at home or at school - Inform parents on a regular basis about their child's progress and involve them in the shared record keeping through Tapestry, regular informal chats with parents and through Parent's meetings and biannual written reports

-- Meet with the parents/carers and the child prior to the child starting in Early Years to discuss a child's specific emotional, medical, physical or cultural needs, to find out about a child's routine, interests and styles of play and to liaise with parents/carers about their child's dietary needs and their approach towards encouraging their child to eat a variety of different foods - Liaise with parents/carers regularly about the development of their child's self-help skills with regards to dressing/undressing and using the toilet - Maintain regular contact with parents to help us to build a secure and beneficial working relationship for their children - Support parents in their own continuing education and personal development and inform them of relevant conferences, workshops and training - Create opportunities for parents to talk to other adults in a secure and supportive environment through activities such as information sessions and events organised by the Friends of Lyndhurst - Operate a key person system to enable a close working relationship with all parents.
-Support two-way information sharing regarding each child's individual needs both whilst in Little Lyndhurst or the Reception class and at home - Inform parents on a regular basis about their child's progress and involve them in the shared record keeping through Tapestry, regular informal chats with parents and through Parent's meetings and biannual written reports - Consider and discuss all suggestions from parents concerning the care and early learning of their child and Early Years operation - Provide opportunities and support for all parents to contribute their own skills, knowledge and interests to the activities of Little Lyndhurst and the Reception class - Invite parents in to talk to the children about their jobs or other areas of interest - Inform all parents of the systems for registering queries, compliments, complaints or suggestions, and to check that these systems are understood by parents.
-All parents have access to our written complaints procedure - Provide opportunities for parents to learn about the Early years foundation Stage (EYFS) and about young children's learning in the Early Years and at home through our information evenings and providing links for them to useful websites - Provide a written contract between the parent(s) and Lyndhurst School regarding conditions of acceptance and arrangements for payment and funding - Respect the family's religious and cultural backgrounds and beliefs and to accommodate any special requirements wherever possible and practical to do so

-Find out the needs and expectations of parents.
+- Consider and discuss all suggestions from parents concerning the care and early learning of their child and Early Years operation - Provide opportunities and support for all parents to contribute their own skills, knowledge and interests to the activities of Little Lyndhurst and the Reception class - Invite parents in to talk to the children about their jobs or other areas of interest - Inform all parents of the systems for registering queries, compliments, complaints or suggestions, and to check that these systems are understood by parents.
+All parents have access to our written complaints procedure - Provide opportunities for parents to learn about the Early years foundation Stage (EYFS) and about young children's learning in the Early Years and at home through our emails and providing links for them to useful websites - Provide a written contract between the parent(s) and Lyndhurst School regarding conditions of acceptance and arrangements for payment and funding - Respect the family's religious and cultural backgrounds and beliefs and to accommodate any special requirements wherever possible and practical to do so - Find out the needs and expectations of parents.
 These will be obtained through regular feedback by talking to the parents, questionnaires and regular email communication between parents and the Early Years.
-These are then evaluated by the Early Years team, the Headteacher and the Deputy Head to promote Early Years practice, policy and staff development.
+These are then evaluated by the Early Years team, the Headteacher and the Senior Leadership team to promote Early Years practice, policy and staff development.